dcoker/secrets/README.md

 Secrets is a simple CLI tool for securely managing secrets used in AWS deployments.

-See docs/usage.txt for more information.
+See docs/usage.txt for more information, and [secrets-java](https://github.com/dcoker/secrets-java) for supporting Java libraries.